 He then fills in all the gaps with loose crumbs too.

-Sprinkle it with LOTS of powdered sugar as soon as it comes out of the oven and for the love, please have a slice while it’s still warm.
+Sprinkle the German Crumb Cake with LOTS of powdered sugar as soon as it comes out of the oven and for the love, please have a slice while it's still warm.
 Please?

-- 6 tbsp cold butter, cut into small pieces
+- 6 tablespoon cold butter cut into small pieces

-- 3 1/2 tsp instant or active dry yeast
+- 3 ½ teaspoons instant or active dry yeast

 - zest of 1 lemon